-Sliders, little hamburgers, are all the rage these days, and for a recent dinner party I decided to make a batch for an appetizer using ground up wild duck meat.
-Since duck fat is largely unsaturated (it’s almost liquid at room temperature) I needed to add fat.
-Hmmm… I know, homemade bacon!
-The combination of the ground duck and bacon was divine.
+Sliders, little hamburgers, are all the rage now, and for a recent dinner party I decided to make a batch for an appetizer using ground up wild duck meat mixed with bacon.
+I used the cheap “bacon ends” you get in big packages at the supermarket.
+The combination of the ground duck and bacon is divine.

-You will need a grinder for this recipe, although if you had pre-ground duck you could get away with buzzing the chopped bacon in a food processor; just pulse it a few times, don’t turn it into a puree.
+You will need a grinder for this recipe, although if you had pre-ground duck (or hell, any ground meat) you could get away with buzzing the chopped bacon in a food processor; just pulse it a few times, don’t turn it into a puree.

 And no burger is complete without a little cheese, and something sharp, so I added some pickled sweet onions and a slice of Monterey Jack cheese, plus a little homemade mustard.